Most organizations don't have a skills problem. They have a system problem.

 Explicit accountability, decision rights, and operating models that give skills-first a real owner.

-Systems that make capability transferable—so talent moves to where the work is.
+Systems that make capability transferable, manager-usable, and decision-ready, enabling talent to move to where the work is.

 Moving from activity metrics to performance metrics — the five sensors that reveal whether your system is producing better outcomes.